Articles of Association

 The auditors will render a report and proposals to the board of directors for the attention of general members' meeting.

 The tenure shall be three years.
-Re-election shall be admissible only for legal entities; natural persons may not be re-elected.
+Legal entities and natural persons may be re-elected twice.

 11. Signatory powers

-Board of directors members will sign with two joint signatures.
+The board of directors will sign with two joint signatures.

 12. Liability